loopj/wavephoenix/hardware/mini-receiver/README.md

 WavePhoenix receivers have two pieces of software running on them, the *bootloader* and the *application firmware*.
 The *bootloader* allows us to flash future application updates over Bluetooth, the *application firmware* is the program that handles WaveBird communication.

+You can [find the latest bootloader and firmware here](https://github.com/loopj/wavephoenix/releases/latest), the mini-receiver needs the `rf-bm-bg22c3` build of the firmware.

 The first-time flashing of the firmware requires a debug probe and some special software.
 If your WavePhoenix board already has the bootloader flashed, you can skip this part.

 ### Debug Probes